Yiannis128/Yiannis128/articles/godot-beginner-tutorial-01.md

 and readability purposes.

 Each node in Godot has a set of pre-made methods that can be extended in scripts.
+A method in programming a series of instructions that the computer will follow when told so.
+Methods and functions will be used interchangeably in this tutorial, there is a small difference between them in reality, however, this difference does not apply in Godot.
+Methods can take a series of pre-defined inputs, and can also output a value back to the statement that had invoked the method.
 These pre-made methods are invoked at specific times, for example the `_physics_process` method is called at a constant rate every second.
 So it is good for writing behaviour that is continuous.
 We will be extending this method in order to make the player ship rotate.